 Too much fun to stop, I made more cards with patterned papers, Country Home stamps and some leaf stickers.

-Then, I was watching some card making videos on Blueprint, and came across this idea of inking the embossing folder.
+Then, I was watching some card making videos and came across this idea of inking the embossing folder.
 So I tried that too.

 Open up the folder, and run the ink pad over the surface with the indented pattern to put the ink on the filler spaces.